volcano-sh/volcano/docs/design/job-api.md

 ## Motivation

-`Job` is the fundamental object of high performance workload; this document provide the definition of `Job` in Volcano.
+`Job` is the fundamental object of high performance workload; this document provides the definition of `Job` in Volcano.

 ## Scope